ThibaultGROUEIX/AtlasNet/README.md

 # AtlasNet

-This repository contains the source codes for the paper [AtlasNet: A Papier-Mâché Approach to Learning Mesh Synthesis](http://imagine.enpc.fr/~groueixt/atlasnet/).
+This repository contains the source codes for the paper [AtlasNet: A Papier-Mâché Approach to Learning 3D Surface Generation ](http://imagine.enpc.fr/~groueixt/atlasnet/).
 The network is able to synthesize a mesh (point cloud + connectivity) from a low-resolution point cloud, or from an image.
 ![teaset](pictures/teaser.small.png)

 ![result](pictures/plane.gif)